Marissacho/Data-Diggers/README.md

 # Data-Diggers
 Work with an Amazon dataset
-Team members: Jose S., Anh D., and Marissa C.
+Team members: Jose H., Anh D., and Marissa C.